Entocort EC (Budesonide) to Treat Crohn's Disease

 Side Effects

 The biggest difference between Entocort EC and other formulations of steroids is that Entocort passes through the upper gastrointestinal tract without the medication being released.
 The medication isn't released until it gets to the small intestine, which means it can act on the inflammation there.
-Because it's not put right into the bloodstream, it causes fewer side effects than other formulations of steroid drugs that don't have that time-release factor.

 Interactions